toolstack/feature-status-check/readme.txt

 Feature Status Check has three pages you can visit:

-1. The main plugin page can be found in the WordPress admin under Features, titled "Status Check".
+1. The main plugin page can be found in the WordPress admin under either Plugins or Appearance, titled "Status Check".
 2. It integrates with the Site Health page which can be found in the WordPress admin under Tools, Site Health.
 Feature Status Check will add notices to the Status tab for issues it finds, as well as adding a new tab call "Feature Status" that you can view the complete details on.
-3. The settings page can be found in the WordPress admin under Settingss, titled "Feature Status Check".
+3. The settings page can be found in the WordPress admin under Settings, titled "Feature Status Check".

 = The plugin page seems to freeze for a long time when I manually update the data, what's going on? =